 The city keeps the 12.9-hectare reservoir while Phnom Penh Precast Plants can build commercial and residential developments on Boeng Tompun.
-The company is chaired by Choeung Thean Seng, the brother of Boeng Kak tycoon Choeung Sopheap.
+The company is chaired by Choeung Thean Seng, the son of Boeng Kak tycoon Choeung Sopheap.

 Chantha said her children were spread out from her home now but she wanted to reserve the land for them, or receive enough compensation to be able to buy them a new piece of land.